Walla-42/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - To build the basic page structure.
 5 total pages- Login, create account, home, game1 and game2.
-- **CSS** - Used for application styling.
+- **CSS** - for application styling and design.
-- **React** - To call functions on the database for user data and leaderboards as well s game trivia.
+- **React** - used for front end, building reusable UI components, managing user input state, managing routing between pages, and updating the page as user interact with it.
 - **Service** - backend service with endpoints for the following:
     - User registration
     - User Login
     - User Logout
     - Fetch Trivia Question
-    - Fetch Molecule Picture from PubChem PUG-REST API
+    - Fetch Molecule Picture from PubChem [PUG-REST API](https://pubchem.ncbi.nlm.nih.gov/docs/pug-rest)
     - Submit Game Score
     - Fetch Leaderboard
 - **DB/Login** - used to store users, and game scores in the database.
 Credentials are stored in the database hashed and users will be unable to participate in a game if they are not logged in.
-- **WebSocket** - When new high scores are achieved, the message is broadcast to the server.
-Leaderboard is updated live as scores are recieved.
+- **WebSocket** - When new high scores are achieved, a message is broadcast to the server.
+Leaderboard is updated live as scores are recieved on game end.

 ## 🚀 AWS deliverable